orbitalviolet/GTFO-ThloatereGearMod/README.md

 ### Sledgehammer

-*The Sledgehammer continues to offer a well-rounded balance of heavy damage and stagger, so it's only received a very minor usability upgrade to keep pace with the rest of Thloatere's melees.*
+*The Sledgehammer continues to offer a well-rounded balance of heavy damage and stagger, so it's only received a very minor usability upgrade to keep pace with the rest of Thloatere's melees.
+The light attack has gained a (small) stamina cost to add a feel difference between light and heavy melee.*

 - Charge time: 1.8 -> 1.75
-- Charged attack stamina cost: 5% -> 2.5%
+- Charged attack stamina cost: 5%/5% -> 2.5%/2.5%
+- Light attack stamina cost: 0%/0% -> 1.5%/0.75%
-- Shove attack stamina cost: 5% -> 2.5%
+- Shove attack stamina cost: 5%/5% -> 2.5%/2.5%

 ### Knife